 The shoulder season shipping windows will vary from year to year based on local ice conditions.
 Since ice conditions vary from year to year, it is not possible to predict an accurate number, frequency and duration of expected transits for each shoulder season.
-The concept is to begin each season as soon as break-out of the landfast ice has occurred and continue until the landfast ice consolidates in the fall.
+Timing for the start of the 2021 shipping season will be determined by confirmation that a continuous shipping path of 3/10ths ice concentrations or less is available along the Northern Shipping Route.
 Local ice conditions at the time of transit will dictate which vessels can enter the region, how many vessels can be escorted by the icebreaker, and how long the transit will take.